Druvith/incidents-agent/README.md

 ## Overview

 This project demonstrates how to build a multi-agent system for automated incident response using Google's Agent Development Kit (ADK).
-It simulates a team of agents that work together to diagnose the root cause of a technical incident by analyzing logs, metrics, and recent code changes.
+It simulates a team of agents that work together to diagnose the root cause of a (mock) technical incident by analyzing logs, metrics, and recent code changes.

 ## Capabilities